 1. & 2. the functionning of all the systems is enhanced and deeply regenerated (cardio-vascular, nervous, endocrine, respiratory, digestive, immune…)

-3. Breath is the essential link between mind and body.
-Its quality impacts considerably the life of the music player, his professional, as well as his personnal : learning to breathe properly accelerates one’s capacities for learning and focus through the ideal oxygenation of the brain and other body parts.
+Breath is the essential link between mind and body.
+Its quality impacts considerably the life of the music player, his professional, as well as his personnal: learning to breathe properly accelerates one’s capacities for learning and focus through the ideal oxygenation of the brain and other body parts.

-4. Yoga considers that every single act impacts our levels of well-being.
+Yoga considers that each act impacts the human being and his or her level of well-being as a whole.
 That is why we also emphasize on our relationship to food, sleep, our subconscious, other people…

 Being exposed to Yoga from a young age, through his own family, naturally led Sinclair to embrace this art of living.

-Passionate and thoughtful, he trains regularly in India.
+A passionate and caring teacher, he regularly trains in India.
 At the institute Kaivalyadhama, as well as with internationally acclaimed masters such as Simon Borg-Olivier, Paul Dallaghan or Gregor Mahele.